veryl-lang/veryl-lang.org/content/blog/2024-09-05-verylup-Veryl-toolchain-installer.md

 # For Veryl Developer

 For Veryl developer, a special toolchain target `local` is prepared.
-If `veryup install local` is executed in your local Veryl repository, the built toolchain is installed as `local` toolchain.
+If `verylup install local` is executed in your local Veryl repository, the built toolchain is installed as `local` toolchain.
 `local` becomes the default toolchain if it exists.

 ```